Darnell Mooney Player Prop Bets for NFL Week 17 | Chicago vs. New York 1/2/2022

 Matchup vs. New York

-- Mooney put up 36 receiving yards in his one career matchup against the Giants, 16.5 fewer than his over/under for Sunday's game.

-- Mooney caught a touchdown pass in that matchup against the Giants.
+- Mooney caught a touchdown pass in that outing against the Giants.

-- The 250.1 yards per game the Giants are allowing through the air makes them the NFL's 16th-ranked pass defense.

-- The Giants have given up 26 passing TDs this season (1.7 per game), ranking them 24th among NFL defenses.
+- This week Mooney will face the NFL's 16th-ranked pass defense (250.1 yards allowed per game).

+- The Giants' defense is 24th in the NFL, allowing 1.7 passing touchdowns per game.

 Recent Performances

-- In last week's matchup with the Seahawks, Mooney caught five passes for 57 yards while being targeted nine times.
+- In last week's game against the Seahawks, Mooney was targeted nine times and recorded five catches for 57 yards.

-- Mooney's 11 receptions over his last three outings have turned into 139 yards (46.3 ypg).
-He's been targeted 21 times.
+- Mooney has put up 139 yards during his last three games (46.3 per game), reeling in 11 passes on 21 targets.

 Mooney's Chicago Teammates